cpchalk/gpcheckx/README.md

 achieved by specifying the -ve option.
 For example

 ./bin/gpcheckx -geo -ve f46

+# Truncating a large word acceptor
+ A word is defined by the sequence of states of a word acceptor that accepts it.
+If we let M be the maximum state value from this defining set of states then we can restrict  words by specifying that their maximum state values are no more than a specified value N.
+Specifically, we make a call to,  gpcheckx -s N. The word acceptor is truncating by treating all states above N as fail states.

 # Using diagonals to build a 'small' and possibly correct word acceptor.
 It has been observed that, in many cases, the complete